Daquiver1/Frontend-Grading-Assignment/README.md

 3. Commit your changes and push them to your branch.
 4. Submit a pull request for review.

-## Create and build by Fabice Ihongui
+## Create and build by Fabrice Ihongui